erikhyrkas/doglang/docs/design decisions.md

 time.
 See below for an example.
 ```
 fn will_fail() {
-  fail("I don't need a reason, but I'll give you one.")
+  fail('I don't need a reason, but I'll give you one.')
 }

   ...

   will_fail() otherwise {
-    println("We ignored the failure.")
+    println('We ignored the failure.')
   }

   {